hansthen/c42c/readme.md

 suspect the json structures to be fairly simple.
-If there were more complicated patterns or schemas involved I would normally use a jsonpath library (if I only need to extract a few values) or a json serialization library such as Munch (if I need to manipulate the objects using their json structure.
+If there were more complicated patterns or schemas involved I would normally use a jsonpath library (if I only need to extract a few values) or a json serialization library such as Munch (if I need to manipulate the objects using their json structure).

 In the end I went with jsonpath anyway, as it made the code  prettier and it was just a few minutes extra work.